Seamonsters-2605/CompetitionBot2018/README.md

     Blender simulation.
 - `deploy.bat` and `deploy.sh`: Windows and *nix versions of scripts for deploying code to robot.
+- `fastdeploy.bat` and `fastdeploy.sh`: Deploy code without testing it.
 - `test.bat` and `test.sh`: Scripts for testing robot code without needing an actual robot to deploy to.